Margot Eskens: Early career

 The Krefeld producer and lyricist Kurt Feltz, with whom Eskens worked until 1961, was responsible for this success.
-The new team of producers under Hans Bertram was not able to build on that, but in 1962 the song Ein Herz, das kann man nicht essen achieved considerable success again.
+The new team of producers under Hans Bertram was not able to build on that, but in 1962 the song Ein Herz, das kann man nicht kaufen achieved considerable success again.
 With this title, Polydor sent Margot Eskens to the German Schlager Festival in 1962.
 There she finished third behind Conny Froboess and Siw Malmkvist.